 That’s why Lewis has also recently become a Make Your Mark Ambassador himself.
 He now wants to share his story with other young people, so they too understand the benefits of professional coaching and get the opportunity to experience the Make Your Mark with Susan Room® student programme.

 Lewis concludes: “The interpersonal and other ‘soft’ skills you learn on this programme will absolutely help you in your professional life but, in my personal experience, these skills are absolutely essential to benefiting you in everyday life too.”

-Lewis Traill is in his third year of a five-year Master’s, studying Mechanical Engineering at The University of Edinburgh, where he’s also Project Director for their Engineering Society.
+Lewis Traill is in his fourth year of a five-year Master’s, studying Mechanical Engineering at The University of Edinburgh, where he’s also President of their Engineering Society.
+Lewis is also Operations Director of charity One Scotland.
 It’s still early days in his studies, but he’s currently exploring career options that span joining an engineering consultancy to becoming a patent attorney.
 It’s his desire to share his personal story and champion coaching’s power that has led Lewis to become a Make Your Mark Ambassador.